How is Functor enabling the on-chain autonomous world?

 - Gives the blockchain a configuration to cryptographically verify transactions attempted by the AI over our assets.
 Solving here issue (2) of "AI's hallucinations", through active on-chain verification.

 This configuration file must be cross-chain in order to also solve issue (3) of "Fragmentation in Web3".
-Functor, as a Keystore network, allows these configurations to be readable in a chain-agnostic way.
+Functor, as a Keystore rollup, allows these configurations to be readable in a chain-agnostic way.

 An example of how AI agents work with Functor sesions is as follows: